Grelot/blog/content/articles/what-playing-in-rock-bands-taught-me-about-collaboration/index.md

 ## The Alchemy

-### Aggregating ideas
+### Aggregating Ideas

-No one ever brings a fully finished, polished song.
+No one ever brings a finished song.
 That is why a band tends to be collegial and not dictatorial because it is not possible to make a good song without the full engagement of everyone in the process of creation.

 Generally, everyone bring an idea: it can be a cool riff, a nice structure, a nice chord progression, a melody, a theme, a new instrument, a weird way to use a tone freak, or just a feeling to express, whatever!
 The other members will then add their own ideas or recall ideas previously discussed during other rehearsals.